hapijs/hapi/docs/Reference.md

 Extends various framework interfaces with custom methods where:
 - `type` - the interface being decorated.
 Supported types:
     - `'reply'` - adds methods to the [reply interface](#reply-interface).
+    - `'server'` - adds methods to the [Server](#server) object.
 - `property` - the object decoration key name.
 - `method` - the extension function.

+Note that decorations apply to the entire server and all its connections regardless of current selection.

 ```js
 var Hapi = require('hapi');